-Bias may exist in rating of medical traineesDecember 4th, 2012 in Other /
+Bias may exist in rating of medical traineesDecember 4, 2012 in Medicine & Health / Other

 Peter Yeates, M.B.B.S., M.Clin.Ed., of the University of Manchester, United Kingdom, and colleagues conducted a study to examine whether observations of the performance of postgraduate year 1 physicians influence raters' scores of subsequent performances.